Lab 7 – Hardware-in-the-Loop Simulation

 uart = UART(0, 115200, tx=1, rx=3)

-Then, the code will wait for a button to be pressed before changing the serial port to UART1.
+Then, the code will wait for a physical button connected to the ESP32 to be pressed before changing the serial port to UART1.
 This is done to guarantee that the serial port will only be changed after user confirmation.
 The code can still be stopped using Thonny before the button is pressed.
 After the button is pressed, the serial port is changed to UART1 and Thonny will no longer be able to communicate with the ESP32 (until it is reset).
 The code is implemented as follows:

-while button.value() == True:
+while button_left() == False:

 uart = UART(1, 115200, tx=1, rx=3)